EVERYTHING WAS AS HAPPILY as it ever had been in the land of Crym.

 Not far, a snowy-white rabbit rested beneath a bush.
 Drawn to its warmth she sat next to it, but something snapped inside Beryl’s mind.

-Sharp teeth sank into the rabbit’s flesh.
+Her sharp teeth sank deep into the rabbit’s flesh.
+Her mouth quickly filled with warmth.